microsoft/vscode-docs/docs/editor/codebasics.md

 The Command Palette provides access to many commands.
 You can execute editor commands, open files, search for symbols, and see a quick outline of a file, all using the same interactive window.
 Here are a few tips:

 * `kb(workbench.action.quickOpen)` will let you navigate to any file or symbol by simply typing its name
-* `kb(workbench.action.openPreviousEditor)` will cycle you through the last set of files opened
+* `kb(workbench.action.openPreviousRecentlyUsedEditorInGroup)` will cycle you through the last set of files opened
 * `kb(workbench.action.showCommands)` will bring you directly to the editor commands
 * `kb(workbench.action.gotoSymbol)` will let you navigate to a specific symbol in a file
 * `kb(workbench.action.gotoLine)` will let you navigate to a specific line in a file